The Hidden Cost of Understaffing: a Retail Leadership Perspective

 Why running lean shifts is costing retailers more than they realize.

-Research from the Wharton School found that retailers lose approximately 4% of revenue for every 1% reduction in payroll hours below optimal staffing levels.
+Research from the MIT Sloan research published in Harvard Business Review found that retailers lose approximately 4% of revenue for every 1% reduction in payroll hours below optimal staffing levels.
 This revenue loss comes not from the store closing but from degraded customer experience, missed sales opportunities, and operational shortcuts that create downstream problems.

 Understanding these hidden costs is essential for frontline leaders who advocate for adequate staffing and for organizational leaders who make labor budget decisions.